ppy/osu-wiki/news/2025/2025-01-27-performance-points-star-rating-updates.md

 A [change](https://github.com/ppy/osu/pull/31337) proposed by [ltca](https://osu.ppy.sh/users/11475208) has been created in order to better factor speed into stamina calculations:

 - Monos now have an additional buff to acknowledge the stamina required to keep up with rapid single-colour patterns, especially at higher BPMs
-- Stamina now considers the density & BPM of consecutive objects, awarding extra bonuses for faster patterns
+- Stamina now considers the density and BPM of consecutive objects, awarding extra bonuses for faster patterns

 ### Convert changes